Drivetrain#

 calibrate drivetrain#

-The calibrate drivetrain block calibrates the drivetrain’s configured Inertial, GPS, or Gyro Sensor.
+The calibrate drivetrain stack block calibrates the drivetrain’s configured Inertial, GPS, or Gyro Sensor.
 All subsequent blocks will wait for the calibration to complete before executing.
 Calibration is an internal procedure that measures and compensates for sensor noise and drift over a specified period.
 During this time, the sensor must remain completely still (i.e., on a stable surface without any external movement).
 Movement during calibration will produce inaccurate results.

 Note: This block is only available if the drivetrain is configured with an Inertial Sensor, GPS Sensor, or Gyro Sensor in the Devices window.